enso-org/enso/doc/design/type-system/type-discipline.md

 resolve the type variables.
 To this end, there has been some discussion about making `convert` a reserved name, but this is not certain yet.

+It is an open question as to _where_ we infer convertible.

 ## Coercible
 It is often necessary, particularly when working with structs over the C-FFI or in the case of embedded syntaxes, to need to be able to convert between types